 g) review information security aspects of the supplier’s relationships with its own suppliers;

-h) ensure that the supplier maintains sufficient service capability together with workable plans designed to ensure that agreed service continuity levels are maintained following major service failures or disaster.
+h) ensure that the supplier maintains sufficient service capability together with workable plans designed to ensure that agreed service continuity levels are maintained following major service failures or disasters.

-Organizations should regularly monitor, review and audit supplier service delivery.
-Organization cannot overlook the need to manage the risk to their information assets that are accessed, processed, communicated to, or managed by external parties (partners, vendors, contractors, etc.).
+Organizations should regularly monitor, review, and audit supplier service delivery.
+The organization cannot overlook the need to manage the risk to their information assets that are accessed, processed, communicated to, or managed by external parties (partners, vendors, contractors, etc.).
 The service provider should be continuously monitored to assure that services provided are meeting the terms of the contract and security is maintained.
-There should be ongoing review of service reports, a process to address concerns and issues and periodic audits.
-This section also encompasses documentation and procedures for handling security incidents, including incident reporting, mitigation and subsequent reviews.
-Finally, service capability levels must be monitored to insure that the service provider continues to meet the contract terms and needs of the business.
+There should be an ongoing review of service reports, a process to address concerns and issues, and periodic audits.
+This section also encompasses documentation and procedures for handling security incidents, including incident reporting, mitigation, and subsequent reviews.
+Finally, service capability levels must be monitored to ensure that the service provider continues to meet the contract terms and needs of the business.
 In addition to regular review and monitoring of the services provided, the contracting organization should:

 - Conduct audits of suppliers in conjunction with outside assessments